moshebl90/whisper_speech_to_text/README.md

 4. **Transcription:** The [Whisper model](https://huggingface.co/openai/whisper-large-v3) transcribes each speaker segment, even splitting long chunks into smaller segments for accurate transcription.
 5. **RTTM Generation:** An RTTM file is generated to mark speaker times and labels.

-## Upcoming Features

-**The following features are planned for future updates:**

-1.	**Refine Output for Typo Corrections Using LLaMA 3.1:**
-	 - After the transcription process, LLaMA 3.1 will be used to refine the text by correcting any typographical errors and improving overall sentence structure and clarity.
-This ensures a more polished and accurate transcription output.
-2.	**Sentiment Analysis Based on Audio Emotions:**
-	 - In addition to transcribing speech, a sentiment analysis feature will be added to detect emotional tone (e.g., happiness, sadness, anger) from the audio using emotion-detection models.
-This will provide a richer context to the transcription by capturing the emotional state of each speaker.

 ## Usage

 1.**Install the required packages:**